 If you know that the cam phaser is worn out, you don’t want to keep driving your car.
 Even if the vehicle continues to run without too much interruption, you are risking it by continuing to drive.
 The bad phaser could cause more damage to the exhaust or intake valves, the ECU, the motor, solenoids or the VCT.
 By putting off the repair, you might be causing a larger bill down the road.

 You could also lose power suddenly while you are driving.
-This problem puts you at risk of an accident and causes others on the road to be in a dangerous situation.
+This problem puts you at risk of an accident and exposes others on the road to a dangerous situation.
 There’s no reason to expose others to hazardous conditions when you can have the vehicle fixed.

 Cam Phaser Replacement Cost

 Yes, you can save some money by doing the repair yourself.
-However, if you aren’t sure what you are doing or you don’t have the right tools, you could create more damage than needed.
+However, if you aren’t sure what you are doing or you don’t have the right tools, you could cause additional damage.
 Instead, trust the professionals with this advanced repair.